 An Online Store Owner’s Biggest Mistakes

-The biggest mistakes in promotions are doubt and fear of change.
+The two biggest mistakes a small business owner makes in marketing are self-doubt and fear of change.

 Self-doubt is a major inhibition to having a successful online store.
-It’s hard to get out there and promote yourself if you compare your store to others, or feel like you are unqualified to do all the tiny detailed jobs running an online business requires.
+It’s hard to get out there and market yourself if you compare your store to others, or if you feel like you are unqualified to do the detailed jobs running an online business requires.

-When you feel this way, take a step back and remind yourself why you began this online store:
+When you feel this way, take a step back and revisit your ecommerce strategy:

 - What is your goal?